hatemhosny/gh-action-example/README.md

 - The assets used in playgrounds are (pre-built and) committed in the pull request.
 You can refer to them using CDNs that mirror GitHub like [jsDelivr](https://www.jsdelivr.com/) (e.g. `https://cdn.jsdelivr.net/gh/my-username/my-repo@new-branch/file.js`).
   You may also use the `base-url` input with dynamic values like `{{LC::SHA}}`, `{{LC::REF}}` or `{{LC::REPO}}` (e.g. `base-url: "https://cdn.jsdelivr.net/gh/{{LC::REPO}}@{{LC::SHA}}/"`), and refer to the assets as `{{LC::TO_URL(./file.js)}}`.

-- The action can encode the assets as [data URLs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs) automatically when referred to in the playground.
-Then in the project JSON, you can refer to the encoded assets like this: `{{LC::TO_DATA_URL(./file.js)}}`.
+- The action can encode the files as [data URLs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs) automatically when referred to in the playground.
+In the project JSON, you can refer to the encoded assets like this: `{{LC::TO_DATA_URL(./file.js)}}`.
 Please note that this is only recommended for small files, because the contents of these files will be encoded in the preview URL.

 ## Dynamic Values